 Due to the global nature of bunny.net, GDPR will likely affect you in some way, so we advise all of our users to thoroughly study new GDPR regulations. bunny.net is fully committed to helping you with compliance, so we are rolling out anonymity features before May 25th, 2018, ensuring no user-identifiable data is collected or processed whenever possible.

 bunny.net's CDN and all other services may be used only for lawful purposes.
-Transmission, distribution or storage of any material in violation of any applicable law or regulation is prohibited.
-This includes, without limitation, any material protected by copyright, trademark, trade secret or other intellectual property right used without proper authorization, and material that is obscene, defamatory, constitutes an illegal threat, or violates export control laws.
+Transmission, distribution, or storage of any material in violation of any applicable law or regulation is prohibited.
+This includes, without limitation, any material protected by copyright, trademark, trade secret, or other intellectual property right used without proper authorization, and material that is obscene, defamatory, constitutes an illegal threat or violates export control laws.

 As a customer of bunny.net, you typically act as a data controller.
-This means you determine if, why and for how long data will be stored on our system.
+This means you determine if, why, and for how long data will be stored on our system.
 Our system provides ways to process, store and aggregate the stored information.
-If you are storing personal data on bunny.net it is your duty as a controller to demonstrate the same level of GDPR compliance.
+If you are storing personal data on bunny.net, it is your duty as a controller to demonstrate the same level of GDPR compliance.

-While uncommon, bunny.net also provides way to block users from the EU from accessing your content altogether by using our traffic manager tools if you do not wish to serve users from the European Union.
+While uncommon, bunny.net also provides a way to block users from the EU from accessing your content altogether by using our traffic manager tools if you do not wish to serve users from the European Union.

 bunny.net is fully committed to complying with the GDPR.
 We have overhauled our user Privacy & Data policy and taken steps to ensure no personally identifiable data is stored from your users that access your services through bunny.net by anonymizing any data that could be used to directly or indirectly identify a user.
 We are also signing the Data Processing Agreements with our partners and carefully overviewing that they take the required privacy measures over the data shared or stored on their platforms.